 The directors are responsible for the other information.
-The other information comprises the Value Added Statement and Five Year Financial Review as set out on pages 4, 5 and 20 which we obtained prior to the date of this report.
-Other information does not include the annual financial statements and our auditor's report thereon.
+The other information comprises the Five Year Financial Review and Value Added Statement as set out on pages 6 and 20 which we obtained prior to the date of this report.
+Other information does not include the consolidated and separate annual financial statements and our auditor's report thereon.